ibrahimyzc/Numerical-Analysis-Projects/Finite Difference Methods/README.md

 ## How to Run the Code

 1. Download the MATLAB files included in the repository:
-   - `shooting_method.m`
-   - `symmetric_finite_diff_method.m`
-   - `upwind_finite_diff_method.m`

 2. Adjust the parameters inside the script files to vary the step size or modify the values of $\epsilon$ and $a$.

 3. Run the scripts in MATLAB to generate the plots for different methods and step sizes.

-## Results and Discussion

-- The methods were compared in terms of stability and convergence, and their performance was analyzed with respect to the true solution.
-- The shooting method converged well for all cases, while the upwind method showed better stability for smaller $\epsilon$.

-## Files Included

-- `shooting_method.m` - MATLAB script for solving the problem using the shooting method.
-- `symmetric_finite_diff_method.m` - MATLAB script for solving using the symmetric finite difference method.
-- `upwind_finite_diff_method.m` - MATLAB script for solving using the upwind finite difference method.
-- `plots/` - Folder containing the generated plots for each method and step size.

 ## Conclusion